Pompeiu's theorem

 The proof is quick.
-Consider a rotation of 60° about the point B. Assume A maps to C, and P maps to P '.
-Then $\scriptstyle PB\ =\ P'B$, and $\scriptstyle\angle PBP'\ =\ 60^{\circ}$.
-Hence triangle PBP ' is equilateral and $\scriptstyle PP'\ =\ PB$.
-Then $\scriptstyle PA\ =\ P'C$.
-Thus, triangle PCP ' has sides equal to PA, PB, and PC and the proof by construction is complete (see drawing).
+Consider a rotation of 60° about the point B. Assume A maps to C, and P maps to P′.
+Then PB = P′B, and ∠PBP′ = 60°.
+Hence triangle PBP′ is equilateral and PP′ = PB.
+Then PA = P′C. Thus, triangle PCP′ has sides equal to PA, PB, and PC and the proof by construction is complete (see drawing).

 Further investigations reveal that if P is not in the interior of the triangle, but rather on the circumcircle, then PA, PB, PC form a degenerate triangle, with the largest being equal to the sum of the others; this observation is also known as Van Schooten's theorem.